stalhein/marching_cubes/README.md

 Currently just samples random 3D noise and looks a bit like cheese.

+## Controls
+WASD, LEFT SHIFT and SPACE to move - exactly like Minecraft creative.
+Mouse to look around.

 ## Build and run instructions
 1. **Generate build files and get dependencies:**
     ```bash